 Parks: The biggest is South County Regional Park, just north of West Boca High and covering a large area including a golf course, athletic fields, an amphitheater, a water park, a nature center and more.
 There are a number of smaller parks.

 Main roads: The major north-south roads are State Route 7 (more commonly known as US-441 or just 441) and Lyons Road.
-East-west roads include (from north to south) Clint Moore, Yamato, Glades, Palmetto Park, and SW 18th Street.
+East-west roads include (from north to south) Clint Moore, Yamato, Glades, Palmetto Park, and SW 18th Street (aka Marina).
 Glades is by far the busiest road and some locals avoid it when traveling east by taking either Yamato or Palmetto.
 Glades has an entrance/exit for the Florida Turnpike, which further slows east-west traffic.

 Restaurants: There are many restaurants in and near West Boca, with a fairly broad variety of ethnic choices.
 See our West Boca Restaurant Reviews category and our out-of-date summary of West Boca Restaurants.
 One thing we’re surprisingly missing is Indian food, with the nearest choices about 10 miles away.